Research

 Software Development

 Our group is one of the core contributors to MicroSim, an open-source Microstructure Simulation software stack.
 The software is being developed under the Nation Supercomputing Mission, Government of India and available on GitHub.
+Previous workshop videos are available on our YouTube channel.

 Computational Lab Cluster Room